 Try using one (or more) of the following levers:

 According to Gated user Tanner Lacey, Co-Founder of Spiff, the change after using Gated has been powerful: “The amount of noise Gated has decreased in my email is almost literally life-changing.”

 Any strategy we use to get rid of the clutter that fills our minds, our kitchen drawers, and our email inboxes is a good one.
+A clean inbox can reduce the burden on mental health and productivity.
 Because when that mess is reduced, we can breathe more freely, our minds are less scattered, and we find ourselves spending time on what matters.
 What kind of impact might this have on your life?